espocrm/documentation/docs/user-guide/mass-email.md

 1. Create new Campaign with a type `Email` or `Newsletter`.
 Select one or a few target lists in *Target Lists* field.
 2. After Campaign record is created create Mass Email for this campaign: click plus on Mass Email panel.
 Specify _Date Start_ - when emails should be sent, and select _Email Template_.
 Make sure *Status* is set as `Pending`.

 If everything is setup right emails should go out.
 They should be sent each hour with portions (you can change portion size in Administration > Outbound Emails).
-Administrator can change it by updating *&Scheduling* field of 'Check Group Email Accounts' Scheduled Job.
+Administrator can change it by updating *Scheduling* field of 'Check Group Email Accounts' Scheduled Job.

 You can check if emails are sent in Log panel.